Rust Quick Start

 Different languages take different approach in managing the heap space

-• Java uses new to allow users to allocate more space in the heap and it depends on its garbage collector to clean up the heap
+newto allow users to allocate more space in the heap and it depends on its garbage collector to clean up the heap - C programmers are required to manually manage the heap space via

-• Likewise, C++ developers depend on new and delete for similar purposes
+malloc()andfree() - Likewise, C++ developers depend on

 Without automatic garbage collection, C and C++ programs are vulnerable to memory leaks.
 However, adding garbage collector degrades the runtime performance of programs.
 Rust takes a totally different approach via its borrow checker algorithm which runs only at compile-time, thus it has no implact on runtime performance.
 To understand the main concept behind borrow checker, you must first understand Rust data ownership.